MarcelloMuy/ci-ms1-rickshaw-tours/README.md

 ### Locations page:

 - This page has a gallery with pictures of attractions in Dublin.
-Each image has a heading with the name and a paragraph with a description of the place.
+Each image has a heading with the name and a paragraph with a description of the locations.
 - On small screens the content is centred, for large screens the content is floated left and right.
 - Request a new location button at the bottom of the page brings the user to the bookings page.